 We started the day “at school” with a series of lectures, seminars and group projects featuring astute business profiles, professors and CBS students, who challenges the delegates.
 In the afternoon, after “the lunchtime break”, prominent speakers spotlighted the future and gave an appreciation of how to take on global challenges and problems, particularly in the fields of digitalization and innovation.

-Two generations converge at the Annual Danish Top Executive Summit: young millennials (the future) represented by students whose curiosity and drive can inspire Summit attendees; and established business leaders (experience), whom students can aspire to be like and draw on.
-This will generate new energy where the past, present and future converge and can stimulate innovative solutions to societal challenges.
+Two generations converged at the Annual Danish Top Executive Summit: young millennials (the future) represented by students whose curiosity and drive inspired the Summit attendees; and established business leaders (experience), whom students can aspire to be like and draw on.
+GeneratIng new energy and stimulating innovative solutions to societal challenges.

 Distinguished top executives and the strongest researchers at CBS, Copenhagen will provide you with unique insight into the skills you need to prepare for a world where the only constant is change.

 Robert Uggla, CEO A.P.
 Moller Holding